ochiwansa/form/readme.md

 ## Thing to note

-- Custom HTML macro are not implemented yet at the moment.
+- Custom Form macro are not implemented yet at the moment.